ThePonpanit/dormitory-management-demo/README.md

 - Submit pull requests for improvements
 - Use as a reference for similar projects

-## 📄 License

-This project is available under the MIT License.
-See the LICENSE file for more details.

 ## 👨‍💻 About the Developer

 This project showcases expertise in: